2023 Best Nursing Schools in South Dakota

 The average amount in student loans that nursing majors at Southeast Tech take out is $33,500.

-Presentation College did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #7 on the list.
-Presentation College is a fairly small private not-for-profit school located in the town of Aberdeen.
+Presentation College came in at #7 in this year’s edition of the Best Nursing Schools in South Dakota ranking.
+Presentation College is a fairly small private not-for-profit school located in the remote town of Aberdeen.

 On average, nursing graduates from Presentation College take out $46,511 in student loans while working on their degree.